-- Allow your child to love your ex unconditionally without your voice in their head saying all of the horrible things your ex has done.
+- Allow your child to love your ex-partner unconditionally without your voice in their head saying all the horrible things your ex has done.

 - Try to avoid making major changes following a divorce.